Implementing a mentoring program for your small business can:

 2. Career Mentors

 After a while, the new employee becomes good at their job.
 They are taking on more and more responsibilities and may be thinking of their next steps.
-A career mentor should help the employee see how their job fits within the company.
+As a result, a career mentor can help the employee see how their job fits within the company.
 They are the employee’s advocate.

 3. Life Mentors